andrew-op/Downtime/GUI_LAUNCHER_README.md

-# GUI Launcher for Help Desk Hero
+# GUI Launcher for Downtime

 A graphical main menu launcher has been added to give your game a professional look before the text adventure begins.